AndrewKeepCoding/AK.Toolkit/README.md

 # 🧰 AK.Toolkit
+The AK.Toolkit will be a collection of controls, helpers, etc... stuff that I needed to use but couldn't find somewhere else.

 ## 🔵 WinUI 3

 ### 💻 AutoCompleteTextBox
 A TextBox control that show a suggestion based on input.
 The suggestion is shown inside the TextBox control by overriding the placeholder feature.